kskrajny/MSI-Segmentation/README.md

 ### Encoding Algorithm

-To train encoder use one of notebooks provided in [notebooks](notebooks). \
+To train encoder use one of notebooks provided in [notebooks](notebooks).
+They are supposed to be run on Google Colab, so if you want to train locally, change paths to data, result directory and comment the lines that try to connect to Google Drive.

-Notice that dataloader may use either numpy array or parquet as data source. \
+Notice that dataloader may use either numpy array or parquet as data source.

-To train on new data set properly dimensions of a network. \
+To train on new data set properly dimensions of a network.
 To make it easier, here is the [script](notebooks/suggest_network_parameters.py) that suggest possible network parameters.